AasmundN/attiny-isp/README.md

 # ATtiny In-circuit Serial Programmer (ISP)

-In-circuit Serial Programmer for the first generation of (ATtiny microchontrollers)[https://en.wikipedia.org/wiki/ATtiny_microcontroller_comparison_chart].
+In-circuit Serial Programmer for the first generation of [ATtiny microchontrollers](https://en.wikipedia.org/wiki/ATtiny_microcontroller_comparison_chart).
 These devices are very simple and can only be programmed in assembler; perfect for learning!
 The ISP programmer is implemented on an ATtiny1607.

 ## How to...